Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Keep non-perishable protein bars or trail mix in your bag, desk, or car for emergency protein boosts.

-11. Choose Fats that Contain Protein
+11. Choose fats that contain protein

+Not all sources of fat are created equal — some heart-healthy fats can also provide a decent boost of protein.
 Incorporating nuts, seeds, and nut butters is a fantastic way to add healthy fats, fibre and essential protein into your diet.

 • A standard serving of peanut butter (two tablespoons) contains around 8g of protein.